Physical measures for the geodesic flow tangent to a transversally conformal foliation: Appendix. Negatively curved metrics in the leaves of a foliation by surfaces

 \begin{rem} Note that since $M$ is compact, by using a partition of unity and convolution, we can find for every $\phi\in C^{0,2}(M)$ a sequence $(\phi_n)_{n\in\N}$ of smooth functions on $M$ converging uniformly to $\phi$ and whose derivatives of first and second orders inside the leaves converge uniformly to those of $\phi$.
 This means in particular that $\DeltaF\phi_n\to\DeltaF\phi$ uniformly.
 Hence to prove that $m$ is harmonic it is enough that it vanishes on the Laplacians of smooth functions, i.e. that \eqref{zeroint} holds for every $\phi\in C^{\infty}(M)$. \end{rem}

+The reader will notice that this remark, together with Candel's simultaneous uniformization theorem \cite{Candel_unif} proves Theorem \ref{negativeurvature}.
+We will carry on the presentation of Ghys' argument which we believe has the merit of being simple and independent of that theorem.

-\paragraph{Foliations by hyperbolic surfaces.} Using \emph{isothermal coordinates} the metric $g$ gives $\F$ a structure of Riemann surface foliation (see \cite[Theorem 3.2.]{Candel_unif} for more details).
+\paragraph{Foliations by hyperbolic surfaces --} Using \emph{isothermal coordinates} the metric $g$ gives $\F$ a structure of Riemann surface foliation (see \cite[Theorem 3.2.]{Candel_unif} for more details).

 Say $\F$ is a \emph{foliation by hyperbolic surfaces} if the universal cover of every leaf is conformally equivalent to the unit disc $\D$.
 As noted in \cite{Candel_unif} the property of being a foliation by hyperbolic surfaces is topological and is independent of the choice of a metric $g$.
+It comes from \cite[Lemma 2.1]{Ghys_unif} that